metno/MTG-FCI-testprocessing/README.md

 The processing is using a conda environment based on miniconda and pytroll/satpy=0.32.0 and python=3.9 with saving to geotiffs with tiling.

+We have several queues.
+In the test research-el7.q was used.

 ## Results

 Total 6396 MTG FCI netcdf test files where ingested into the processing.
 6396 were received.
 100% reception for this test starting 2021-12-06 12:34:00 completing 2021-12-07 14:34:00